maryash/maryash.github.io/354/labs/lab_01.md

 ```

-### Python IDLE
+## Python IDLE
 We will be using the IDLE programming environment for Python, since it is very simple and comes with all distributions of Python.

-1. To launch IDLE, open the terminal, and in the terminal window, type the following and a new window will launch for IDLE.
+- To launch IDLE, open the terminal, and in the terminal window, type the following and a new window will launch for IDLE.
 ```
 idle3
 ```

-2. import the modules
+- Import the modules
     ~~~ python
     import os
     import sqlite3